Math, Date/Time & utils (hApi unit)

 Periods_Conflict

-function checks if two time periods overlap.
+Checks if two time periods overlap.

 function Periods_Conflict(PA_Start, PA_End, PB_Start, PB_End: Double): Boolean;